eonist/Research/other/jekyll/Jekyll-Commands.md

 gem uninstall -aIx
 ```

-You need to manually install jekyll-paginate:
+You need to manually install jekyll-paginate if you want to use that:
 ```
 sudo gem install jekyll-paginate
 ```